 Strong, but with a soft touch

 The International Space Station (ISS) was designed for easy upkeep over the course of its lifetime.
-Most of the more standard equipment required to keep the Station's various systems running (like batteries, computers or switch boxes) are pre-packaged in boxes that can be changed with minimum effort when they need repairs.
+Most of the equipment required to keep the Station's various systems running (like batteries, computers or switch boxes) are pre-packaged in boxes that can be changed with minimum effort when they need repairs.

-Typical tasks for Dextre include installing and removing smaller payloads (such as 100-kg batteries used on the Space Station), opening and closing covers or reconnecting cables—exactly the same kind of odd jobs the average handyman does daily here on Earth.
+Typical tasks for Dextre include installing and removing smaller payloads (such as 100-kg batteries used on the Space Station), opening and closing covers or reconnecting cables—exactly the kind of odd jobs the handyman does daily here on Earth.
 Dextre can also be used as an on-orbit robotics platform for scientific experiments like positioning new telescopes above the ISS and trying out new tools.

 - Date modified: